antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   (relate two tracks)
 * Go to relate two tracks and select the hypermutation status and the CMS profiles

-Q: what do observe and was this expected lookin when checking the CGH profiles.
+Q: what do observe and was this expected when keeping the CGH profiles in mind
+A: As expected for CMS1 specific much less pronounced genomic aberrations.

 ![](_static/images/MolOncCRC/CMS_nHM_nunes.png "Hypermutation vs CMS").

-Comparing this picture with the CMS-CHG profiles you can see that hypermutations corresponds for each CMS cgh profile.

-The CMS subclasses each have the  own characterics we have seen that CMS has a signifant lower amount of mutation we have already learned that the other CMS classes have a high incidence  of mutations including many oncodriver genes , but we cannot see in the hypermution parameters we have seen which one.
-The nice thing of this dataset no onlu the transcriptome has been analysed but also the genomes.
-Let's see which mutation have been found in this data how there relate to activating pathways.
+The CMS subclasses each have their own characterics we have seen that CMS2 classed  has a signifant lower amount of mutation and  we have already learned that the other CMS classes have a high incidence  of mutations including many oncodriver gene.
+But we cannot see in the hypermution parameters we have seen which one so lets zoom i.
+Let's see which mutations have been found in this data how there relate to activating pathways.

-- Shown with mutations have been reported

 ![](_static/images/MolOncCRC/onco_plot_nunes.png "onco_plot_nunes.png").